Hercules: In numismatics

 Hercules was among the earliest figures on ancient Roman coinage, and has been the main motif of many collector coins and medals since.
 One example is the Austrian 20 euro Baroque Silver coin issued on September 11, 2002.
 The obverse side of the coin shows the Grand Staircase in the town palace of Prince Eugene of Savoy in Vienna, currently the Austrian Ministry of Finance.
 Gods and demi-gods hold its flights, while Hercules stands at the turn of the stairs.

 Military

 Six successive ships of the British Royal Navy, from the 18th to the 20th century, bore the name HMS Hercules.

 In the French Navy, there were no less than nineteen ships called Hercule, plus three more named Alcide which is another name of the same hero.

-Hercules' name was also used for five ships of the US Navy, four ships of the Spanish Navy, four of the Argentine Navy and two of the Swedish Navy, as well as for numerous civilian sailing and steam ships.
+Hercules's name was also used for five ships of the US Navy, four ships of the Spanish Navy, four of the Argentine Navy and two of the Swedish Navy, as well as for numerous civilian sailing and steam ships.

 In modern aviation a military transport aircraft produced by Lockheed Martin carries the title Lockheed C-130 Hercules.